sconde01/Phase-1-Final-Project/README.md

 ### How to use
 * Fork and clone
+* In your terminal: $ json-server --watch db.json
 * Open the index.html
     From here, you should be able to follow instructions on html page to view, save, and delete saved jokes.